 When you look at your devices at night, your brain is tricked into thinking that it’s daytime, and it releases a hormone that usually is highest in the morning, cortisol.
 This is our wake-up and get-out-of-bed hormone!
 Having higher cortisol combined with lower serotonin at night can easily disrupt sleep and wake-up cycles.

 Indoor vs Outdoor Light

 Sunlight also emits lots of blue light, along with the full spectrum of light.
 We know how to protect ourselves when we are outside.
 Harmful blue light is also found in LED lighting indoors, but who thinks about the damage done?
 We let our guard down when we go indoors.

 What Can We Do To Protect Our Skin & Eyes From Blue Light?

-A good quality anti blue light cream can protect your skin from free radicals in two ways.
+A good quality anti-blue light cream can protect your skin from free radicals in two ways.
 First, it can block the absorption of blue light by creating a protective barrier.
-Secondly, antioxidants, such as vitamin C, can be absorbed into the skin to help prevent the damage from free radicals.
+Secondly, antioxidants, such as vitamin C, can be absorbed into the skin to help prevent damage from free radicals.
 Of course, you could sit inside with zinc oxide slathered on your skin, but there are many more pleasing options available.
-Although creams lose their efficacy as you sweat during the day and if you're like most people who take off creams in the evening, you're probably going to be using your devices still late into the evening and be exposed to potential pitfalls of blue light.
+Although creams lose their efficacy as you sweat during the day, and if you’re like most people who take off creams in the evening, you’re probably going to be using your devices still late into the evening and be exposed to the potential pitfalls of blue light.

 You can also eat your way to protect your skin from the effects of blue light.
-Vitamins like vitamin C and D are great antioxidants, as are many substances found in fruits and veggies.
+Vitamins like vitamins C and D are great antioxidants, as are many substances found in fruits and veggies.
 Eating well is one way of getting a good dose of antioxidants but combining that with a high-quality supplement is even better!